HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Performance
-description: Performance chapter of the 2025 Web Almanac covering Core Web Vitals, with deep dives into the Largest Contentful Paint, Cumulative Layout Shift, and Interaction to Next Paint metrics and their diagnostics.
+description: Performance chapter of the 2025 Web Almanac covering First Contentful Paint (FCP), Time to First Byte (TTFB), and Core Web Vitals, with deep dives into Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and Interaction to Next Paint (INP).
 hero_alt: Hero image of Web Almanac characters adding images to a web page, while another Web Almanac character times them with a stopwatch.
 authors: [25prathamesh, himanshujariyal, hfhashmi]
 reviewers: [aarontgrogg, tunetheweb]
 analysts: [tannerhodges]
 editors: []
 translators: []
-himanshujariyal_bio: TODO
+himanshujariyal_bio: Himanshu Jariyal is a Senior Software Engineer at Microsoft, working on the Bing Performance team.
+His work focuses on improving web performance at scale, with experience optimizing large-scale production systems across both enterprise platforms and consumer-facing products.
-25prathamesh_bio: TODO
+25prathamesh_bio: Prathamesh Rasam is a web performance expert and consultant who has worked across a range of consumer and enterprise web platforms.
+He is passionate about improving user experience and has built a large-scale Real User Measurement system that processes over 100 million pageviews per month.
 hfhashmi_bio: TODO
 aarontgrogg_bio: TODO
 results: https://docs.google.com/spreadsheets/d/1KJQznDT9tL2IYCbYIcWas2k9OG1rK4pkk9U1qOLgBM0/edit
 featured_quote: TODO
-featured_stat_1: TODO
+featured_stat_1: 97%
-featured_stat_label_1: TODO
+featured_stat_label_1: of the websites have good INP (under 200 milliseconds) on Desktop.
-featured_stat_2: TODO
+featured_stat_2: 86.6%
-featured_stat_label_2: TODO
+featured_stat_label_2: of mobile pages utilize at least one web font, which is often associated with visual instability and low CLS scores.
-featured_stat_3: TODO
+featured_stat_3: 28%
-featured_stat_label_3: TODO
+featured_stat_label_3: of desktop pages among the top 1,000 websites use unload handlers, down from 35% in 2024.
 ---

 ## Introduction